arcadexyz/arcade-lending-bot/README.md

 # Roadmap

-- Place offers on existing listings [DONE]
+- [DONE] Place offers on existing listings

-- Support collection-wide offers
+- [DONE] Support collection-wide offers

 - Add functionality to place offers on loan that are expiring